(1) The following applies in the event of a company being wound up which [is registered but not formed under the Companies Act 2006].

 (2) Every person is a contributory, in respect of the company's debts and liabilities contracted before registration, who is liable—

 (a) to pay, or contribute to the payment of, any debt or liability so contracted, or

 (b) to pay, or contribute to the payment of, any sum for the adjustment of the rights of the members among themselves in respect of any such debt or liability, or

-(c) to pay, or contribute to the amount of, the expenses of winding up the company, so far as relates to the debts or liabilities above-mentioned.
+(c) to pay, or contribute to the amount of, the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in